Hello! I’m Boney. Nice to meet you.

 I believe UX is about people and systems and the interactions between them.
 I try to understand both.
 You may see me sketching user flows or catch me reading API docs.

-Over the last three years, I not only got to work on complex enterprise products and technical domains, I was lucky to learn a lot from the collective experience of our huge IBM design family.
+I had joined IBM at Emeryville, California, after completing my master's in HCI from the University of Maryland.
+I not only got to work on complex enterprise products and technical domains, but I was also lucky to learn a lot from the collective experience of our huge IBM design family.

-I am actively seeking full-time UX/Product design opportunities.
-If you are looking for a systems thinker who is comfortable with complex technical products, I am your guy.
+I am actively seeking full-time Product Design opportunities.
+So if you are looking for a systems thinker who is comfortable with complex or technical products, I am your guy.